reactjs/react.dev/content/docs/testing-recipes.md

 ### Events {#events}

-Dispatch real events on components and elements, and observe the side effects of those actions on UI elements.
+We recommend dispatching real DOM events on DOM elements, and then asserting on the result.
 Consider a `Toggle` component:

 ```jsx
 // toggle.js